-You are not required to agree with the officer’s assessment, but it is in your best interest to be respectful and to comply with reasonable requests.
+You are not required to agree with the officer's assessment, but it is in your best interest to be respectful and to comply with reasonable requests.
 If you feel that the charge was in error, contact an attorney to help build a solid defense.
-Even if you aren’t currently dealing with a speeding ticket, it’s still a good use of your time to understand possible defenses and take a proactive stance to protect your driving record.
-An experience traffic attorney can help you understand the best defense options based on your circumstances.
+Even if you are not currently dealing with a speeding ticket, it is still a good use of your time to understand possible defenses and take a proactive stance to protect your driving record.
+An experienced traffic attorney can help you understand the best defense options based on your circumstances.

 Understanding the Speeding Ticket

 When you are issued a ticket, it requires action from you.
 If the ticket does not require you to appear in court, you have the option to pay the fine shown on the ticket.
 The ticket will provide instructions on how to properly pay the fine as well as the payment time constraints.
 Paying the fine is an admission of guilt, and the offense will go on your driving record.

 If you wish to challenge the ticket, you must select the option to receive a court date and follow the instructions communicating your decision to the clerk of the court.
 This must also be done within the time constraints shown on the ticket.
 If you have any questions about time constraints or the process, call the number provided on the ticket.
 Make it your responsibility to know what is required.
 The Illinois courts will not accept ignorance as a defense.

 Preparing to Defend Against a Speeding Ticket